Ozalj: History

 The town was built on a cliff over the Kupa river and the first mention of it dates from 1244, as a free royal town.
 The Frankopan family owned it since 1398, then it passed to the Zrinski family in 1550, and it stayed theirs until 1671.
 The city commemorates 30 April as its day, in memory of the event in 1671 when Petar Zrinski and Fran Krsto Frankopan were executed.

 The patron saint of the town is St. Vitus, whose feast is celebrated on 15 June.

 Munjara

 Munjara is the old hydroelectric plant.
 This plant has three 3.5 megawatt generators and was built between 1907 and 1908.

-Population
+Demographics

-The town of Ozalj itself has a population of 1,181, with a total of 6,817 people in the municipality.
-97% of the population are Croats (census 2011).
+The town of Ozalj itself has a population of 1,053, with a total of 5,837 people in the municipality.
+97.36% of the population are Croats (census 2021).

-The administrative area of the Town consists of 96 smaller settlements, the full list of which is:
+The administrative area of the Town consists of 96 smaller settlements, the full list of which is (population 2021):